vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 worth of quarters.
 I then went to Trader Joe's to get groceries, finishing my checkat at 2:08 PM.
 Finally, I went to Udupi Palace and got a spinach masala dosa.

+## Wednesday April 28

+In the early afternoon, I went to downtown Berkeley.
+I first went to Trader Joe's to buy groceries, finishing checkout at 12:40 PM.
+I then went to Udupi Palace where I got a spinach masala dosa.